caccolillo/Ultra96_v2_repo/ps_prj/readme.txt

 # flash_ax7103.tcl
 #
 # Programs the N25Q128 (mt25ql128) QSPI flash on the ALINX AX7103.
-# Automatically finds the .bit and .mcs files in the same directory.
+# Automatically finds the .bit file in the same directory as this script.
 #
 # Usage -- from Vivado Tcl console:
 #   source /path/to/flash_ax7103.tcl